Bristol True Wage: a high-skill city economy with one of the UK’s shortest commutes

 |---|---|---|

 | Average one-way commute time, Bristol (Census data, Workthere/Savills 2023) | ~22 minutes | Among the shortest of any major UK city.
-Lower commute drag than London, Manchester or Birmingham. |
+Lower commute time and costs than London, Manchester or Birmingham. |

 | Residents reaching city centre in 30 min by public transport (Centre for Cities) | 49% | Better than most UK cities outside London/Edinburgh.
 Still below the 70%+ European average for similar-sized cities. |